rohan221102/mkcdir/README.md

 # mkcdir
 A simple console utility to combine mkdir, and cd in one command.
+Works with zsh and bash.

 # mkcdir Installation Instructions